Asheville-class gunboat: Origination

 The Asheville-class gunboats were originally designated PGM motor gunboats, but were reclassified in 1967 as PG patrol combatant ships.

 The Asheville class employed a combined diesel or gas turbine (CODOG) propulsion system; twin Cummins diesel engines for endurance, and a GE LM1500 gas turbine for high-speed dash.
 Engine controls were operated by pneumatics.
 The controllable reversible pitch propeller allowed them to stop in less than two ship lengths from full speed.
 They were the first gas turbine ships in the US Navy, as well as the first with aluminum hulls and fiberglass superstructures.

 History

 Originally designed for the Caribbean patrols, the Asheville class were deployed into Southeast Asia.
 They proved successful in coastal work, intercepting small boats attempting to transport arms along the Vietnam coast.
 Attempts to use them on the inland rivers proved disastrous to the small lightly armored ships, USS Canon was severely damaged by over eight rocket strikes, resulting in half of the crew being wounded.

-USS Surprise and USS Defiance were deployed in the Mediterranean to counter the Soviet gunboats.
+USS Surprise and USS Defiance were deployed in the Mediterranean to counter Soviet gunboats.

 Five of the gunboats were fitted with various missile systems replacing the 40 mm guns.
 Benicia conducted test firings in the spring of 1971 of a modified AGM-12 Bullpup surface-to-surface missile system and Antelope and Ready were fitted with two launch cells aft plus reload boxes on deck.
 Grand Rapids and Douglas were fitted with an improved AGM-78 Standard ARM missile.